jackielii/jackieli.dev/content/posts/vim-jump-caps.md

 ```

 So often I only have to press `H` followed by `K` - _only three_ key presses
-including `Shift` when I moved to a line and quickly jump to a public exported
+including `Shift` when I moved to a line and wanting to quickly jump to a
-method in Go and query it's documentation.
+public exported method and query it's documentation.